 Video Subtitles vs. Closed Captions

-• Format: Subtitles are typically stored as separate files that are synced with the video, while closed captions are often embedded in the video itself.
+- Format: Subtitles are usually provided as separate files (e.g., SRT or VTT) that sync with the video, whereas closed captions may be embedded directly in the video file.
+With open captioning, the captions are permanently part of the video image itself.

 Common Video Subtitle Formats